Landsil/Ulanzi-clock-AWTRIX/README.md

 2. Get IP via `hostname -I` if you haven't already.
 3. Try to access interface via `http://awtrix_ip:7000`
    1. You may want to add password right away at `http://awtrix_ip:7000/pages/hostsettings.html`
-4. If that works setup up something (add info here)
+4. If that works setup up something from the store

 Move to the next step